-At this point there should be no need for you to continue to look on other sites such as Zillow, Trulia, etc. as all of those properties should be showing up in your BLC feed.
-For more accurate search and save time going through unfitting properties, we can tweak the search parameters of your BLC feed so you will only spend time reviewing the ones that can get your heart start fluttering!
+At this point, there should be no further need for you to look on Zillow, Trulia, etc., as all of those properties should be showing up in your BLC feed.
+If needed, we can fine-tune the search parameters of your BLC feed so you will only receive the listings that really get your heart fluttering!

 Now on to the showings!